-You’d be forgiven if you walked straight past this place – it’s a 1920's-style bar that’s disguised as a butcher.
+You could easily walk right past this place – it’s a 1920s-style bar that’s disguised as a butcher.
 Pretty cool, right?
 Inside, Earl's Juke Joint pays homage to New Orleans with low lighting, eclectic music and strong cocktails.
 If you're in Newtown, you need to seek this neat little gem out.

 407 King St, Newtown